 Emmy® and Peabody Award-winning actor, writer, and producer Keegan-Michael Key is known for his extraordinarily diverse skill set, and wide-ranging talent, in both comedy and drama.
 Key redefines what it means to be a multi-hyphenate in the worlds of film, television, and theater.

-The in-demand actor is currently in production on the upcoming Warner Bros.
+Key is currently in production on the upcoming Warner Bros.
 Wonka film alongside Timothée Chalamet.
 In addition, he recently wrapped production on a slew of projects including Steve Levitan’s Hulu pilot, “Reboot” alongside Johnny Knoxville, Mike Myers’ new Netflix comedy series, “The Pentaverate,” and Judd Apatow’s newest comedy film The Bubble.
 Additionally, Key was recently announced as part of the voice cast of the upcoming Super Mario Bros. animated film.

 Audiences can currently see Key in the Apple TV+ musical-comedy series, “Schmigadoon!,” opposite and will soon be heard in Sony’s Hotel Transylvania: Transformania early next year.